SamigAhmadli/Road-Accidents-/README.md

 3. **Data Analysis**: Explore the `KPIs` sheet for pivot tables and calculations.
 4. **Dashboard**: Navigate to the `Dashboard` sheet to view visualizations and interact with filters.

+## Data Cleaning Process
+-**Identify and Filter Data**:
+Select the first column of your dataset.
+Go to the Home ribbon, click on Sort & Filter, and then select Filter.
+Filter the data to identify any wrong or missing values.

+-**Correct Typo Errors**:
+Select the severity column, and press Ctrl + F to open the Find and Replace dialog box.
+Replace "Fetal" with "Fatal".

+-**Verify Corrections**:
+Check the severity column to ensure all instances of "Fetal" has been corrected to "Fatal".

+## Data Preprocessing
+-**Add Month and Year Columns**:
+Insert new columns for Month and Year.
+Use the TEXT function to extract the month and year from the date.

+## Data Analysis and Visualization
+-**Create Pivot Tables**:
+Insert pivot tables to calculate total casualties, accident severity, and other metrics.

+-**Create Charts**:
+Insert donut charts, bar charts, and tree maps to visualize the data.

+## Visualization and Dashboard Building
+-**Create Donut Charts for Severity Levels**:
+Create and format donut charts for Fatal, Serious, and Slight severities.

+-**Add KPI Titles and Values**:
+Insert text boxes for KPI titles and link them to the corresponding values.

+-**Add Donut Charts to the Dashboard**:
+Copy the formatted donut charts to the dashboard sheet.

+-**Add Percentage Values to Donut Charts**:
+Insert and link text boxes for percentage values in the donut charts.

+-**Create Additional KPIs**:
+Create pivot tables and charts for vehicle types, road types, and other metrics.

+## Final Touches
+Please make sure all elements are properly aligned and formatted.
+Test the dashboard to make sure all filters and interactivity work as expected.

+## Road Accident Dashboard Insights
+## Overview
+Welcome to the Road Accident Dashboard!
+This dashboard provides an in-depth analysis of road accident data, helping us to track performance, understand accident patterns, and make data-driven decisions to improve road safety.
+Below, you'll find detailed insights into each key metric and visualization displayed on our dashboards.